Dr Carly Randall conducting spawning research in the National Sea Simulator, AIMS, during coral spawning. Photo: Marie Roman

-This subprogram will also develop the capability for medium-scale aquaculture for a core set of 12 coral species.
-It will enable the supply of propagated corals to support small- and medium-scale field trials in later parts of the RRAP R&D Program.
+This subprogram develops the capability for medium-scale aquaculture for a core set of 12 coral species.
+The research enables the supply of propagated corals to support small- and medium-scale field trials in later parts of the RRAP R&D Program.

 The scale of coral production required to meet the objectives of RRAP is still uncertain but likely to be of medium to large scale (10 million –100 million corals per year).

-Over four years, the Coral Aquaculture and Deployment Subprogram will undertake an integrated R&D program to develop knowledge and methods to:
+Over four years, the Coral Aquaculture and Deployment Subprogram is undertaking an integrated R&D program to develop knowledge and methods to:

 Research to enhance growth and survival of coral juveniles in the National Sea Simulator, AIMS.
 Photo: Christian Miller

 This project focuses on developing methodology and technology that optimises coral propagation in an aquaculture setting, as well as enhancing coral larvae settlement survival.
 The results will inform the design of settlement devices that maximise post-deployment survival across coral species and environments.

 This project focuses on developing automated and high-throughput technologies and workflows that allow for mass production, survival and growth of corals grown in an aquaculture setting.

 This project will lead, coordinate, and manage the integrated field program, engagement training and data management for all projects under both the Enhanced Corals and Treatments and Coral Aquaculture and Deployment subprograms.

 Dr Agnes Le Port

 Project Manager, AIMS